awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverless-app-publishing-applications.md

 To publish an application, you first upload the application code\.
 You also upload a simple manifest file, also known as an *AWS Serverless Application Model \(AWS SAM\) template\.* For more information about using AWS SAM, see [Using the AWS Serverless Application Model \(AWS SAM\)](using-aws-sam.md)\.

 **Note**
 To make the serverless applications that you publish available to developers in other AWS Regions, publish your applications to either US East \(N\.
 Virginia\) \(us\-east\-1\) or US East \(Ohio\) \(us\-east\-2\)\.
 Publishing your application in any other AWS Region restricts its availability to that AWS Region\.
-For more information about AWS Serverless Application Repository regions and endpoints, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#serverlessrepo_region) in the *AWS General Reference*\.
+For more information about AWS Serverless Application Repository regions and endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#serverlessrepo_region) in the *AWS General Reference*\.

+**Important**
+The information that you enter when publishing an application is not encrypted\.
+This information includes such data as the author name, location, and contact information\.
+If you have personally identifiable information that you don't want to be stored or made public, we recommend that you don't enter this information when publishing your application\.

+## Prerequisites<a name="publishing-application-prerequisites"></a>

 Before you publish an application to the AWS Serverless Application Repository, you need the following:
 + A valid AWS account\.
 + A valid AWS Serverless Application Model \(AWS SAM\) template that defines the AWS resources used\.
-For more information about AWS SAM, see [AWS Serverless Application Model \(AWS SAM\)](https://github.com/awslabs/serverless-application-model)\.
+For more information about AWS SAM templates, see the [AWS SAM Template Basics](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html)\.
 + A package for your application that you created using the AWS CloudFormation `package` command for the AWS CLI\.
 This command packages the local artifacts \(local paths\) that your AWS SAM template references\.
 For more details, see [package](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) in the AWS CloudFormation documentation\.
 + A URL pointing to your application's source code, in case you want to publish your application publicly\.
 + A readme\.txt file\.
 This file should describe how customers can use your application, and how to configure it before deploying it in their own AWS accounts\.
 + A license\.txt file\.
 + A valid Amazon S3 bucket policy that grants the service read permissions for artifacts uploaded to Amazon S3 when you packaged your application\.
-Following is an example of such a policy\.
+To do this, follow these steps:

+  1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+  1. Choose the Amazon S3 bucket you used to package your application\.

+  1. Choose the **Permissions** tab\.

+  1. Choose the **Bucket Policy** button\.

+  1. Paste the example policy statement below, making sure to substitute your bucket name in the Resource property value\.

+  1. Choose the **Save** button\.

   ```
    1. {